ErinGeorge/Fairer-NMF/README.md

 # License information

 This code is available under the MIT license (see `LICENSE`).
 Some of the data in this repository is derived from the "Heart Disease" dataset by Andras Janosi, William Steinbrunn.
-Matthias Pfisterer, Robert Detrano and the "20 Newsgroups" collected by Ken Lang.
+Matthias Pfisterer, and Robert Detrano and the "20 Newsgroups" collected by Ken Lang.
 Both of the original datasets are available under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) license.